-With the leadership team comprising senior nurse leaders who are experts in end-of-life care, the End-of-Life Care Faculty aims to foster awareness of the key components of high-quality palliative, end-of-life care and their importance in caring for older people.
-Facilitating a network of like-minded Fellows and Members who share an interest in these issues, this Faculty provides opportunities to collaborate and engage with members of ACN to promote the importance of high-quality palliative and end-of-life care in nursing.
+Nurses in all settings are critical to ensuring quality care at the end of life.
+The End-of-Life Care Faculty aims to advance nurses’ contribution to end of life care by building knowledge, skills and resources in all aspects of end of life care.
+Facilitating a network of like-minded Fellows and Members who share an interest in these issues, this Faculty also provides opportunities to collaborate and engage with members of ACN to promote the importance of high-quality palliative and end-of-life care for all.
 This enables members of the Faculty to enhance their knowledge and stay up to date with the latest news, research findings, and professional, legal and ethical issues relevant to end of life care.

 Meet the leadership team